 The Logical IP Address Space

-Think of a telephone number, you have an area code and then the number.
+Think of a telephone number.
+You have an area code and then the number.
 The area code can be thought of as the subnet bits.
-Many people who live near one another share an area code, but they all have an individual phone number.
+Many people who live near one another share an area code, but all have an individual phone number.
 The same is true of devices on a subnet.
-They all share the same subnet bits, but then each one has an individual combination of host bits.
+They all share the same subnet bits, but each has an individual combination of host bits.

-When a device wants to communicate with another device over an IP network, it checks to see if the destination is on the same or a different subnet.
-The way it does this is by comparing the destination IP address to its own IP address and subnet mask.
-(It is unaware of the subnet mask configured on the destination device and it does not need to know this information.)
+When a device wants to communicate with another device over an IP network, it checks whether the destination is on the same or a different subnet.
+It does this by comparing the destination IP address to its own IP address and subnet mask.
+(It is unaware of the subnet mask configured on the destination device and does not need to know this information.)

 Communication Within and Between Subnets

 Let’s work through an example…

 PC1 has an IP address 203.0.113.10 and a subnet mask 255.255.255.0.
 The subnet mask is 11111111.11111111.11111111.00000000 in binary.
 The network portion of the address is the first 3 octets, so 203.0.113 is the network portion of the address, and 10 is the host portion.
 The IP address and subnet mask have been configured on PC1, so it knows this information.